Campus-Application/.github/profile/README.md

 ## TODO
 - [Hack-The-Inka-Frontend](https://github.com/Campus-Application/Hack-The-Inka-Frontend) `Duplicated and should be in BA-Module`
 - [Campnews-Frontend](https://github.com/Campus-Application/campnews-frontend) `Should be in BA-Module`
+- [Campnews-Frontend-new](https://github.com/Campus-Application/Campnews-frontend-new) `Should be in BA-Module`
 - [Campnews-Backend](https://github.com/Campus-Application/campnews-backend) `Should be in BA-Module`
+- [Campnews-Backend-new](https://github.com/Campus-Application/campnews-backend-new) `Should be in BA-Module`
+- [Next15 Learnig](https://github.com/Campus-Application/Next15-Learning) `Should be in BA-Module`
+- [Frontend 2024](https://github.com/Campus-Application/Frontend2024) `Should be in BA-Module`

 ## Achievement Board
 - [Frontend](https://github.com/Campus-Application/Achievement-Board-Frontend)